Letter-to-Christian-Scholars/Letter-to-Christian-Scholars/docs/Spirit.md

 ### **Personalization**

-How many times do we thing something great happened because of us but really it was due to items out of our control
+How many times do we think something great happened because of us but really it was due to items out of our control

 ### **Arbitrary Inference**